zachchong/tp/docs/UserGuide.md

 The **goal of PressPal** is to:
 - Provide reporters with a single command-driven system for organizing and retrieving contacts quickly.
-- Enable fast entry and retrieval of context (interview history, organization, role, notes) while working on multiple stories simultaneously.
+- Enable fast entry and retrieval of context (interview history, organisation, role, notes) while working on multiple stories simultaneously.
 - Support the entire lifecycle of a contact — from initial outreach, to active follow-up, to archiving once a story concludes.
   Ultimately, PressPal aims to reduce cognitive load for reporters, allowing them to focus on storytelling while ensuring no lead, contact, or follow-up is lost.